 Medomak Retreat Center is in Washington, Maine, about 80 minutes from the Portland airport, 3 hours drive from Boston, 7 hours drive from NYC.
 Washington is only 30 minutes inland from Camden.
 The campus has 250 acres of blueberry fields and forest, with trails for hiking, tennis courts, and lakefront where canoes and kayaks are available.
 The cabins are clean but spare and you have two choices of arrangements.
 Share a cabin with one other for the $1,500, or if you'd like a more intimate experience pay another $200 for a private cabin, just let me know your preference in the form and I will adjust your registration fee.
 Do note that there is a limited number of private cabins available.

 In order to give you plenty of time to check, and double check, your schedule, and confer with partners, bosses, children, parents, and pets, to make sure this will work for you, I delay the opening of registration.
-You will be able to register on Monday March 5th at 3:00pm EST.
+This year registration will open Sunday March 3rd at 3:00pm EST. I will send an email to my newsletter group when registration opens.
+If you want to be notified when registration is open, you should sign up for the newsletter, spots have gone quickly in the past…..
+You will need to pay a non-refundable deposit to register, and then arrangements can be made for how to pay your balance.